-Due to the nature of education, all artwork produced by students enrolled in the Visual Communication program is a collective effort with student and instructor participation.
+Due to the nature of education, all artwork produced by students enrolled in at NCAD is a collective effort with student and instructor participation.
 The school reserves the right to select and utilize quality student works for display, advertising, and promotional purposes.

-As such, the school reserves the right to photograph students, student work, or post student work to social media.
+As such, the school reserves the right to photograph students, student work, or post student work to social media with the student's consent.
 The student retains all rights to their work, including ownership of the originals.